Amalinda/RAK833-LoRaGateway-RPi-TTN/README.md

         $ sudo apt-get upgrade
         $ sudo apt-get install git

-- Clone [the installer](https://github.com/RAKWireless/RAK833-LoRaGateway/) and start the installation
+- Clone [the installer](https://github.com/RAKWireless/RAK833-LoRaGateway-RPi-TTN/) and start the installation

-        $ git clone https://github.com/RAKWireless/RAK833-LoRaGateway.git ~/rak833-loragateway
+        $ git clone https://github.com/RAKWireless/RAK833-LoRaGateway-RPi-TTN.git ~/rak833-loragateway
         $ cd ~/rak833-loragateway
         $ sudo ./install.sh

-- You will be see a message like.
-Reply ‘n’ to the question.
+- You will see a message which ask you a question like the following information.
+You should type ‘n’.

 		Gateway configuration:
 		Detected EUI B827EBFFFE9BFF6C from eth0
 		Do you want to use remote settings file? [y/N]

-- Next you will be see message like.
-Type Enter keep default or enter your information.
+- Next you will see some messages as follow.
+Just hit the Enter key to keep default or enter your information if you want.

 		Host name [ttn-gateway]:
 		Descriptive name [ttn-rak833]: